Approximating outcome probabilities of linear optical circuits: Results

-\emph{Quantum-inspired algorithms.---} Permanent and hafnian are important matrix functions in computational complexity.
-Although computing these matrix functions is generally hard~\cite{valiant1979complexity,aaronson2011linear,grier2016new}, there are still efficient methods for matrices which have specific structures or restrictions~\cite{jerrum2004polynomial,barvinok2016computing,cifuentes2016efficient,oh2022classical}.
+Permanent and hafnian are important matrix functions in computational complexity.
+Although computing these matrix functions is generally hard~\cite{valiant1979complexity,aaronson2011linear,grier2016new,rudelson2016hafnians}, there are still efficient methods for matrices that have specific structures or restrictions~\cite{jerrum2004polynomial,barvinok2016computing,cifuentes2016efficient,oh2022classical}.
 Developing algorithms for estimating matrix functions of particular classes of matrices is a highly nontrivial problem and might enable us to understand the hardness of the problem better.